tokubass/p5-DBIx-Schema-Annotate/README.md

 # DESCRIPTION

-Schema is added to pm file of specified path follower of the same name as table.
+Schema is added to pm file of specified path follower of the same camelize name as table.

+For example 'post' table and 'post\_comment' table exist, and we assume that $self->write\_files(dir => $dir) was carried out.
+The targets to which DBIx::Schema::Annotate adds a annotate are $dir/Post.pm and $dir/PostComment.pm.

-This is supporting MySQL and SQLite.
+This module is supporting MySQL and SQLite.

 # METHODS